-Serious injuries are defined as:
+In Miami, serious injuries are defined as:

 If you are in an accident and the other driver is entirely at fault, they will be held responsible for compensating you for medical bills, lost wages, damages, or other losses suffered as a result of the accident through their insurance provider.
 However, if both drivers are found to be at fault in an accident, Florida’s “pure comparative fault” system comes into play.